 Silo Art Trail South Australia

-At the time of writing there are currently seven sets of painted silos in South Australia.
-I know of two more currently in the planning stages – at Owen in the mid-north, which is currently set to be painted in March 2021, and Eudunda silo art is still in the discussion phase – but I am sure more will pop up in the next few years.
+At the time of writing there are currently ten sets of painted silos in South Australia.
+I know of one more currently in the planning stages – the Eudunda silo art is possibly starting in May 2021 – but I am sure more will pop up in the next few years.
 I will keep you updated on the SA silo art locations as soon as I can get to them to visit.

 The silos at Coonalpyn were the first set of painted silos SA had.
 Brisbane artist Guido van Helten painted five of the local children onto the silos in 2017.
 They took 200 cans of spray paint and about a month to paint.
 Located on the Dukes Highway, the direct route between Adelaide and Melbourne, the silos are now a great drawcard.
 If you are leaving from Adelaide, it’s a perfect stopping place to stretch the legs, grab a coffee and admire the artwork, two hours into the journey.
 To see all of the children, take a walk around the silos, but take care, as they are still operational and at certain times of the year will have a lot of truck traffic as they drop off grain.